 If you do not have a way to reject a good idea with a polite and well explained and defined NO you have a serious problem.

 There is no meaningful way to define a target from top and push it down to the whole development organization.
 Reliable plans are build by having two-way conversation top-down, bottom-up, top-down, bottom-up …..and so on.

 There is also no meaningful way how software concepts and designs can be defined top-down and thrown over the fence to someone to execute on it.

 Good concepts and designs incorporate input and feedback loops from both directions: top-down, from the product management vision to the developer AND bottom-up from the developers to the product manager.

 Top-down AND Bottom-up can also be applied to the feedback channels which are needed between product management and customers or partners.

 Only the interplay between product management, developers, customers and partners ensure good designs and finally deliver good software.

 5.)
 Knowledge, wisdom AND power

-Product management knowledge and expertise is build-up in years not in month.
+Product management and product owner expertise is build-up in years not in month.
 A good product manager has knowledge and deep hands-on insight on the product, the development organization, the market and the business domain.
 But most importantly is the wisdom to distinguish the desirable from feasible and viable.
 Finally you need power to inspire, to decide and to go the distance because this is a marathon executed in sprints.